iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 ### document.setPropertyUnchecked(key, value)
 Adds a custom property to the DID Document.
-If the Document already has this key, the value will be overwritten.
-If the value is set to `null`, the property will be removed.
+If the value is set to `null`, the custom property will be removed.

 ### WARNING
-This method can overwrite existing properties like `id`.
+This method can overwrite existing properties like `id` and result in an invalid document.

 **Kind**: instance method of [<code>Document</code>](#Document)